grapestone5321/sdcnd-highway_driving/Model Documentation.md

 The provided Eigen-3.3 library can solve such linear equations.
 The getXY helper function can transform (s,d) points to (x,y) points for the returned path.

+## Results
+The car is safely navigated around a virtual highway with other traffic.
+- The car's localization and sensor fusion data are provided, and there is also a sparse map list of waypoints around the highway.
+- The car goes as close as possible to the 50 MPH speed limit.
+- The car avoids hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless going from one lane to another.
+- The car is able to make one complete loop around the 6946m highway.
+- Since the car is trying to go 50 MPH, it takes a little over 5 minutes to complete 1 loop.
+- Also the car does not experience total acceleration over 10 m/s^2 and jerk that is greater than 10 m/s^3.